-The Providence After School Alliance (PASA) and a team of Providence’s leading youth serving organizations, called Site-Based Management Agencies, are working together to organize, expand and improve a collaborative system of high-quality out-of-school time programs for middle school youth in Providence.
+The Providence After School Alliance (PASA) and a team of Providence’s leading youth serving organizations, are working together to organize, expand and improve a collaborative system of high-quality out-of-school time programs for middle school youth in Providence.
 The shared goal is to ensure that every youth has access to relationships, experiences and opportunities that contribute to their healthy development and success in school.

-The AfterZones are a citywide after-school system for middle school youth arranged as “campuses” of after-school activities in schools and community locations throughout Providence.
-Responsibility for programming and operations of the AfterZone system is shared by PASA and the AfterZone Site-Based Management Agencies (SMA).
-For additional information on the AfterZones, PASA and the AfterZone Site Management Agencies, go to www.mypasa.org.
+As a free, citywide, after-school network for middle school youth, the AfterZone provides students with access to a wide variety of arts, sports and STEM programs—provided by over 70 community-based organizations—that offer self-driven opportunities for the development of new skills, experiential learning that feels relevant to youth, and incorporates youth voice, choice and career exploration.

+For additional information on the AfterZones and PASA, go to www.mypasa.org.

-The organizations and school partnerships for which The AfterZone AmeriCorps team members are being hired are:
+The organizations and school partnerships for which the AfterZone AmeriCorps team members are being hired are:

-Providence After School Alliance at Nathan Bishop Middle School, Delsesto Middle School, West Broadway Middle School, and Esek Hopkins Middle School
+Providence After School Alliance at Nathan Bishop Middle School, DelSesto Middle School, West Broadway Middle School, and Esek Hopkins Middle School

 Boys & Girls Clubs of Providence at Roger Williams Middle School

-AmeriCorps responsibilities include:
+AmeriCorps duties include:

-AmeriCorps members will serve as frontline specialists in the AfterZones facilitating Science Technology Engineering and Math (STEM) learning activities or cooperative and inclusive physical activity for Providence middle School youth enrolled in the AfterZone.
-Team Members report directly to PASA’s Project Manager and their respective AfterZone Site Coordinator and work collaboratively with other AfterZone staff..
+AmeriCorps members will serve as the frontline in PASA’s youth development work in the AfterZones facilitating Science, Technology, Engineering, and Math (STEM) learning activities, cooperative learning and inclusive physical activities for Providence middle school youth enrolled in the AfterZone.
+Team Members report directly to PASA’s Program Manager and their respective AfterZone Site Coordinator, and collaborate with other AfterZone staff.
+Onsite and offsite training provided.

-Under the direction of perspective AfterZone Leadership, responsibilities of team members include:
+Under the direction of AfterZone Leadership, duties of team members include:

 Program Implementation

-Deliver or help to deliver hands-on STEM educational programs or cooperative group games during Club AZ
+Deliver or help to deliver hands-on STEM educational programs or cooperative group games during Club AfterZone

-Assist in the development of curriculum, educational materials, teaching tools and other activities
+Assist in the development of curriculum, educational materials, teaching tools and other activities as they relate to engagement of middle school youth.

-Assist with all aspects of the day to day logistics of running an after school program, including; snack set up and distribution, aiding in the flow of students during transition times, and assisting with day to day logistics Youth development & Retention
+Assist with all aspects of the day to day logistics of running an after school program, including; aiding in the flow of students during transition times, providing high quality activities for youth, troubleshooting challenges as they arise, interfacing with parents and building staff, and providing a safe and supportive environment for youth on a consistent, every day basis.

+Youth development & Retention

-Work with youth during designated learning times to help them grow their
+Engage with youth during designated learning times to help them grow 21st century skills to prepare them for future experiences; PASA specifically focuses on teamwork, communication, perseverance, problem solving, and engagement in learning.
+Honing these skills for young people will lead to better preparation for high school and employment opportunities.

 Collaborate with key partners to prepare activities that show the real world applications of math and science.

-Assist with program recruitment and special events
+Assist with program recruitment and special events.

 Planning & Training

-Participate in ongoing training and professional development opportunities specifically designed to help members develop skills in providing instruction for students, leading activities, managing groups of youth, and providing meaningful support to middle school youth
+Participate in ongoing training and professional development opportunities specifically designed to help members develop skills in providing instruction for students, leading activities, managing groups of youth, and providing meaningful support to middle school youth.

-Attend weekly Zone staff planning meetings and bi-monthly AmeriCorps check-in meetings
+Attend weekly staff planning meetings and monthly AmeriCorps check-in meetings.

-Attend required professional development
+Attend required professional development.

-Participation in recurring observations and debriefings based on state-wide after school program standards
+Participation in recurring observations and debriefings based on state-wide after school program standards to assess quality youth programs using the Youth Program Quality Assessment (YPQA) tool.

 Required qualifications

-Able to function in a professional environment, demonstrating responsibility, creative problem solving and excellent interpersonal, written and verbal communication skills
+Able to function in a professional environment, demonstrating responsibility, creative problem solving and excellent interpersonal, written and verbal communication skills;

-Desire to work with middle school youth in a positive youth development atmosphere
+Desire to engage middle school youth in a positive youth development atmosphere;

-Creativity, patience, a good work ethic, a sense of humor and ability to work both independently and with a team of twenty AmeriCorps members;
+Creativity, patience, good work ethic, a sense of humor and ability to work both independently and within a team of twenty AmeriCorps members;

 Must be dedicated to fulfilling the AmeriCorps mission of service;

-High energy and ability to work in a fast paced environment
+High energy and ability to function in a fast paced environment;